kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md

 * The ETL Utils image is building the directory structure in the object store needed by Aggregator to pull the ETL data.
 * SQL tables are building.

-Ensure all data loads into the UI before moving onto step 7.
+Ensure all data loads into the UI before moving onto Step 7.

-### Step 7: Remove Thanos sidecar from Secondary Clusters.
+### Step 7: Remove Thanos sidecar from secondary clusters

-* Use the same federated-store secret created in step 4 and add the following to the values.yaml for the secondary clusters:
+* Use the same federated-store secret created in Step 4 and add the following to the _values.yaml_ for the secondary clusters:

 ```
 federatedETL: